Hooks Best Practices

 Section titled “Start simple”Begin with basic logging hooks before implementing complex logic:

-#!/usr/bin/env bash# Simple logging hook to understand input structureinput=$(cat)echo "$input" >> .gemini/hook-inputs.logecho "Logged input"Use JSON libraries
+#!/usr/bin/env bash# Simple logging hook to understand input structureinput=$(cat)echo "$input" >> .gemini/hook-inputs.log# Always return valid JSONecho "{}"Documenting your hooks

-Section titled “Use JSON libraries”Parse JSON with proper libraries instead of text processing:
+Section titled “Use JSON libraries”Parse JSON with proper libraries instead of text processing.

 Bad: